Christian Bethancourt Player Props: Rays vs. Athletics

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .224 with nine doubles, seven home runs and six walks.
+- Bethancourt is batting .224 with nine doubles, seven home runs and six walks.

-- In 58.1% of his games this season (25 of 43), Bethancourt has picked up at least one hit, and in seven of those games (16.3%) he recorded more than one.

-- He has homered in seven games this year (16.3%), leaving the park in 4.5% of his plate appearances.
+- He has gone deep in seven games this season (16.3%), leaving the park in 4.5% of his trips to the plate.

-- In 25.6% of his games this season, Bethancourt has driven in at least one run.
-In four of those games (9.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 11 games this season (25.6%), Bethancourt has picked up an RBI, and in four of those games (9.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 44.2% of his games this season, with two or more runs scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.